-Since Adobe Premiere Clip shows you the audio waveform when you edit a clip, you can visually cut and trim your video by looking at the silence between your customer’s answers.
+Since Adobe Premiere Rush shows you the audio waveform when you edit a clip, you can visually cut and trim your video by looking at the silence between your customer’s answers.
 You only want to keep his/her answers in the final video, not yours.

 Now, add your b-roll videos and trim them to approximately 3 seconds each, just enough to give a glimpse of what your customer is talking about.

-Adobe Premiere Clip allows you to overlay videos on top of each other so you don’t have to cut the testimonial in order to add b-roll on top of it.
+Adobe Premiere Rush allows you to overlay videos on top of each other so you don’t have to cut the testimonial in order to add b-roll on top of it.
 In other words, b-roll can be shown while the customer is speaking.

 Additionally, you can experiment with simple fade or swipe transitions to change from testimonial to b-roll and back.

 Just play around with it and get creative.
 You’ll see that it’s a lot simpler than it looks!

 Once you’re happy with the look & feel of your video, save your project to your smartphone.

 Tip: If you want more help with editing your videos with Adobe Premiere Clip, check out this video tutorial.